 This post may contain Affiliate Links.
 Thank you for your support!

 Today, I partnered with Andrea at PlusVoucherCode to give you some great ideas that will put the DIY into your Christmas decorating, while making sure to keep it classy while keeping the budget low.
+If you find you’re running out of money at Christmas then vouchers, online surveys, and discounts can really save Christmas!
+They can stretch your money far enough to cover decor, presents and food.
 She’s bringing us 10 Christmas decorating ideas on a budget that I especially love because of the memories and family time they create.
 Speaking of memories, last Christmas was really tough for a friend of mine last year, especially in a financial sense.
 Fortunately this year she has arranged an equity release after seeking professional consultation.
 If you feel you might be in the same boat, it might be a good idea for you to visit https://www.keyadvice.co.uk.
 I must say it did seem like a huge weight was lifted from her shoulders, and a lot of stress certainly dissipated!

 So without further ado, here’s Andrea: